maliskovik/ansible-mail/README.md

 * mail_sender: Which agent to use (sendmail(default) or opendkim)
 * opendkim_trusted_hosts -  Host legible for signing
-* postfix_destinations - Hosts to allow forwarding from
+* postfix_destinations - List od hosts to allow forwarding from
 * postfix_networks - postfix networks
 * opendkim_list - this is a list type entry.
 Each key defined here is either copied from the files(if it exists), or is created.